MazamaScience/ASIC-2024/R_workshop/README.md

 ## Audience

-The R packages presented are designed for individuals who sometimes need to work independently, without the support of IT staff for data ingest and manipulation.
+The R packages presented are designed for individuals who sometimes need to work independently, without the support of IT staff, for data ingest and manipulation.
 The target audience includes anyone who works with Air Quality data from regulatory monitors and low cost sensors and who is a regular user of R/RStudio.
 Attendees should have a basic understanding of R data types and common functions.